BhargavMantha/design-patter/Readme.md

 ## Start The application in Development Mode
 - Install the dependencies `npm install`
-- Start the application `npm run start:local`
+- Start the application `npm run start:dev`

 ## Start The application in Production Mode